franhenke/capstone-project-logbook/README.md

 - Local Storage

-Important: This app was developed and optimized for mobile usage on iPhone 6/7/8, so please make sure to switch your browser to responsive mode.
+Important: This app was developed and optimized for mobile usage on iPhone XR, so please make sure to switch your browser to responsive mode.

 ## Setting up the project